blackshirt/asn1/README.md

 More precisely, it provides you with the ability to generate and parse data encoded with ASN.1’s DER (Distinguished Encoding Rules) encoding.
 It does not support other than DER.

+## Status
+> **Warning**
+>
+> This module is under development, its changed rapidly, and even
+> its functionality mostly and hardly tested, i'm sure there are buggy code uncovered recently,
+> so feel free to report an isdue or submit a bug report, or give a feedback.

 ## Supported ASN.1 Type
 It's currently supports following basic ASN1 type:
 - [x] Boolean